Take steps to protect your family from these silent and dangerous home invaders.

 Each year, more than 400 Americans die from unintentional CO poisoning, more than 15,000 visit the emergency room and more than 4,000 are hospitalized due to CO poisoning.
 Fatality is highest among Americans 65 and older.
 Learn about this odorless, colorless gas and how to identify warning signs.

-A carbon monoxide detector is mandatory for all single-family homes and multi-family dwellings in Minnesota.
+A carbon monoxide detector is required by MN State Statue 299 F.50 for all single-family homes and multi-family dwellings in Minnesota.

-Mold can be a pesky and unhealthy problem inside your home.
+Mold can be a problem inside your home.
 The Environmental Protection Agency offers information to homeowners and renters about preventing mold and cleaning it up safely.

 Radon is a cancer-causing, radioactive gas that causes many thousand deaths a year.
 You can't see, smell, or taste radon.
 Find out how to test your home for this gas and learn more about its consequences from the EPA.